Proxy Command

 - Issue: The

-. - Solution: Use full
+proxycommand and help use-h. - Solution: Use full

-flag where necessary.
+--helpflag where necessary.